collectd/collectd/README.md

   * Sample scripts to generate graphs reside in `contrib/` in the source package or somewhere near `/usr/share/doc/collectd` in most distributions.
-    Please be aware that those script are meant as a starting point for your own experiments..
+    Please be aware that those script are meant as a starting point for your own experiments.
 Some of them require the `RRDs` Perl module.
     (`librrds-perl` on Debian) If you have written a more sophisticated solution please share it with us.